Grumman E-2 Hawkeye: E-2A and E-2B Hawkeye

-In 1956, the U.S. Navy developed a requirement for an airborne early warning aircraft where its data could be integrated into the Naval Tactical Data System aboard the Navy's ships, with a design from Grumman being selected to meet this requirement in March 1957.
-Its design, initially designated W2F-1, but later redesignated the E-2A Hawkeye, was the first carrier plane that had been designed from its wheels up as an AEW and command and control airplane.
+In 1956, the U.S. Navy developed a requirement for an AEW aircraft where its data could be integrated into the Naval Tactical Data System aboard the Navy's ships, with a design from Grumman being selected to meet this requirement in March 1957.
+Its design, initially designated W2F-1, but later redesignated the E-2A Hawkeye, was the first carrier plane that had been designed from its wheels up as an AEW and command-and-control airplane.
 The design engineers at Grumman faced immense challenges, including the requirement that the aircraft be able to operate from the older modified Essex-class aircraft carriers.
 These vessels were built during World War II and were smaller than modern carriers, being later modified to allow them to operate jet aircraft.
-Consequently, various height, weight and length restrictions had to be factored into the E-2A design, resulting in some handling characteristics which were less than ideal.
-However, the E-2A never operated from the modified Essex class carriers.
+Consequently, various height, weight, and length restrictions had to be factored into the E-2A design, resulting in some handling characteristics that were less than ideal.
+However, the E-2A never operated from the modified Essex-class carriers.

 The first prototype, acting as an aerodynamic testbed only, flew on 21 October 1960.
-The first fully equipped aircraft followed it on 19 April 1961 and entered service with the US Navy as the E-2A in January 1964.
+The first fully equipped aircraft followed it on 19 April 1961, and entered service with the US Navy as the E-2A in January 1964.
 By 1965, the project had accumulated so many development issues that it was cancelled after 59 aircraft had already been built.
 In particular, difficulties were being experienced due to inadequate cooling in the closely packed avionics compartment.
 Early computers and complex avionics systems generated considerable heat and could fail without proper ventilation.
 These issues continued long after the aircraft entered service.
 At one point, reliability was so bad that the entire fleet of aircraft was grounded.

 After Navy officials had been forced to explain to Congress why four production contracts had been signed before avionics testing had been completed, action was taken; Grumman and the US Navy scrambled to improve the design.
 The unreliable rotary drum computer was replaced by a Litton L-304 digital computer and various avionics systems were replaced – the upgraded aircraft were designated E-2Bs.
-In total, 49 of the 59 E-2As were upgraded to E-2B standard.
+In total, 49 of the 59 E-2As were upgraded to E-2B standards.
 These aircraft replaced the E-1B Tracers in the various US Navy AEW squadrons.